Air travel

 Air travel causes a large share of GHG emissions in UZH's regular operations.
 Therefore the Executive Board of the University has decided that UZH's flight-related greenhouse gas (GHG) emissions may increase to a maximum of 60 percent of the pre-pandemic level (average of 2018/2019 as baseline) in 2022 and must be reduced by at least 3 percent annually thereafter compared to the previous year.
 This corresponds to a total reduction in emissions of at least 53 percent by 2030 (reduction path).
 The university management recommends that the faculties set themselfes ambitious reduction targets.

-Before the Covid-19 pandemic, GHG emissions accounted for around 35 percent (2018/2019) of UZH's total GHG emissions; due to the measures taken, this share has decreased and is now smaller than the share of UZH's electricity and heat purchases.
-However, flight-related GHG emissions rose again in 2023.
-Around 85 percent of these emissions come from long-haul flights, although these only account for around one third of flights.
-Every avoided long-haul flight is therefore a considerable relief for the climate.
-Unlike in 2022, the reduction path set by the university management was slightly exceeded in 2023.
-The Sustainability Hub is therefore now in discussion with the faculties and university units about how the measures can be adapted in order to achieve a reduction in flight-related GHG emissions again in the future.
+Before the COVID-19 pandemic, flight-related GHG emissions accounted for around 35 percent (2018/2019) of UZH's total GHG emissions.
+Due to the measures taken and the impacts of the COVID-19 pandemic, this share has decreased.
+However, flight-related GHG emissions rose again in 2023 and 2024.
+Unlike in 2022, the reduction path set by the University Executive Board was exceeded in 2023 and 2024.
+Therefore, the Sustainability Hub is in dialogue with the faculties and university units on how the measures can be adapted to achieve a further reduction in flight-related GHG emissions in the future.

 All flights that were at least half financed by UZH are taken into account.
 The following subpage provides detailed information about the process of flight data collection.